aasemgar7i/alx-system_engineering-devops/0x00-shell_basics/README.md

 (8)"rm /tmp/my_first_directory/betty" Remove file "betty" from "my_first_directory" at /tmp
 (9)"rm -r /tmp/my_first_directory" Remove "my_first_directory" directory from /tmp
-(10)"cd -" This command back to last directory were in
+(10)"cd -" This command back to last directory were in (11)"ls -la .. . /boot" List all file in current directory and in parent of working one and in /boot directory